 Many children bring a packed lunch to school.
 We encourage children's lunchboxes to contain a variety of foods to help children to have a balanced diet.
-A leaflet for parents/carers is available about healthy packed lunches.
+Crisps, biscuits, chocolate, cake and sweets are discouraged as part of lunch boxes.
+A 'Happy, Healthy Packed Lunches' leaflet is available to offer top tips and guidance.
+Lunchbox recipe ideas are also shared regularly via the whole school newsletter and are uploaded onto the school's website.